adhidhionk/lspeed/README.md

 If you want, you can support me over [Paypal donate](https://paypal.me/Paget96), to support my work.

 ## Changelog
+**v1.6**
+- Updated magisk template (Starting with this version L Speed works just with Magisk 19.x+ versions)
+- Updated CFQ and BFQ scheduler parameters (Set CFQ and BFQ schedulers to gorup tasks this will slightly improve it's effectivness.
+It's better than threat every as separated IO queue Disable low_latency on both, so we can get a bit bigger r/w speeds)
+- Updated virtual memory tweaks, reduced diry pages flush time
+- Improved manager installation
+- Fixed issue with no busybox file
+- Fixed issue with execution
+- Added cpu_detect function
+- Improved CPU detection on some devices(for one with no reguler scaling_avalilable_freqs file such as Exynos)
+- Return just 0 to logical core if affected_cpu file don't exists
+- Updated manger app, added code to remove old one and replace with new
+- Separated cpuset from main script
+- Fixed output for triple cluster devices
+- Updated doze optimization
+- Fixed some root issues
+- Fixed hanging manager on splash logo
+- Fixed issue with chosing animation duration
+- Fixed adding L Speed app to doze ignore
+- Fixed issue  with Secure settings fatal exception
+- Fixed issues with aggressive doze
+- Fixed issue with not sticking or not working disable when charging and disable motion detection
+- Improved script code

 **v1.5**
 - Added force GPU rendering with brief explanation
 - Added force 4x msaa with brief explanation